 WMFC is the place to be after school for students in grades K-12!
 Bullock Creek Public Schools provides daily bus transportation for students from Floyd Elementary School to the Center so that they can participate in a number of great after school activities.

 Once students arrive at the Center, they can participate in a variety of activities some of which include crafts, recreation, STEM activities and guest speakers!
-Special guests from area agencies are frequent visitors to our program.
+Special guests from area agencies visit our program.
 They provide fun, educational opportunities and unique experiences for ASP students.
 In addition, children are taught positive action lessons which are designed to develop and instill positive social behaviors, such as non- bullying and playing fair!